-So I sat on the sidelines, and then I realized, if I stay on the sidelines until the next recession, I may not be able to find my way back into the game.
+So, I sat on the sidelines.
+And then I realized, if I stay on the sidelines until the next recession, I may not be able to find my way back into the game.
 Which meant I needed to sharpen the sword!

-We’ll talk more in coming articles.
-But fundamentally, here are the bullet points:
+Fundamentally, here are the bullet points:

 - I am bullish on America, specifically the Southwest!